 6. Clear the Automatic Metric box.

 8. Choose OK.

-Important: The previous two methods apply only to Windows 2000/XP/7 systems.
-For Windows 10 machines, configure the interface metric using the Set-NetIPInterface PowerShell command.
+For Windows 10 machines, configure the interface metric with the Set-NetIPInterface PowerShell command: